Subscribe

 Sadie Archibald

-Sadie Archibald has been a valued part of our team since completing her work experience—and publishing her debut story—at just 15 years old.
+Sadie Archibald has been a valued part of our team at The Carousel since completing her work experience and publishing her debut story here at just 15 years old.
 Originally from Murrurundi in the Upper Hunter Valley, NSW, Sadie spent time teaching English in Thailand before returning to expand her creative skill set.
-Having completed a course in graphic design, she now brings her worldly perspective and visual flair to her writing for both The Carousel and Women Love Tech.
+Having completed a course in graphic design, she now brings her worldly perspective and visual flair to her writing for The Carousel, Women Love Travel and Women Love Tech.

 Related Posts